Binghamton-University-CS140-Spring-2023/lecture_notes/Final_Review.md

 - **Reminder:** Final will be held ***Thursday, May 11th, 12:50 pm - 2:50 pm***
 	- The final will be online.
+	- You can have three pages of notes with you to the test
+	- Three 8.5” x 11” sheets of paper
+	- Notes can be on both sides
+	- Can be typed or hand written
+	- The final exam will be similar to the quizzes and test 1

 # Review topics